groupdocs-storage-cloud/groupdocs-storage-cloud-dotnet/README.md

 # GroupDocs.Storage Cloud SDK for .NET
 This repository contains GroupDocs.Storage Cloud SDK for .NET source code.
-This SDK allows you to work with GroupDocs.Storage Cloud REST APIs in your .NET applications quickly and easily.
+This SDK allows you to work with GroupDocs.Storage Cloud REST APIs in your .NET applications quickly and easily, with zero initial cost.

 See [API Reference](https://apireference.groupdocs.cloud/storage/) for full API specification.

 ## How to use the SDK?
-The complete source code is available in this repository folder, you can either directly use it in your project via NuGet package manager.
+The complete source code is available in this repository folder.
+You can either directly use it in your project via source code or via [NuGet distribution](https://www.nuget.org/packages/GroupDocs.Storage-Cloud/) (recommended).
 For more details, please visit our [documentation website](https://docs.groupdocs.cloud/display/gdstoragecloud/Home).

 ### Prerequisites